movementlabsxyz/MIP/MIP/mip-58/README.md

 1. **Two-Transaction Flow**:
    - User initiates the transfer.
    - Relayer or multisig completes the transfer with parameter validation.
+   - Current HasuraDB built internally can provide enough infrastructure for users to know if their transaction has been completed.
+It does not differ from the current design in any way since user is not able to see if their transaction is in-flight.
+We could introduce this by notifying the user if the relayer has been ordered to complete the transaction.

 2. **Batch Completion**:
    - Multisig relayers process pending transactions in batches during downtime, ensuring timely resolution.